maciekpaprocki/dependencyProcessor/README.md

 .. code-block: php

 	$thumbnail->process('path/to.jpg');

 Future api
 ---------------------
-Bescause it's extremally annoying to each time get all variables for one file it's better to just us
+Bescause it's extremally annoying to each time get all variables for one file it's better to just use